SMECOMPLIANCE/The-Leapfrog-Model-v0.1/README.md

 ### How to Get Started

 1. **Read the White Paper** for the complete background and rationale.
-2. **Start with Tier 1** — add clear AI disclosures where applicable.
+2. **Start with Tier 1**, add clear AI disclosures where applicable.
 3. **Use the Templates** under Tier 2 to begin documenting your AI processes.
-4. **Advance to Tier 3** — introduce periodic human review or fairness checks.
+4. **Advance to Tier 3**, introduce periodic human review or fairness checks.
-5. **Adapt and Share Back** — localize the model for your region and contribute improvements.
+5. **Adapt and Share Back**, localize the model for your region and contribute improvements.

 ---